(Last Updated On: September 8, 2018)

 Here we go…

-Well, this side effect is pretty obvious, but there are some people who aren’t too clever when it comes to identifying the source of their food products.
+Well, this side effect is pretty obvious, but some people aren’t too bright when it comes to identifying the source of their food products.
 So I’m going to err on the side of caution and spell this out, just in case.

 Almonds are NUTS.
 Those things that grow on trees and cause problems for people who are allergic to NUTS.